Michelle M. Miller

-Michelle joins the Guild in 2019 with over two decades of experience in international marketing and nonprofit management.
-Previously, Michelle directed PepsiCo’s advertising campaign from Hong Kong and Shanghai and Reebok’s global marketing campaign from Boston.
-She also led fundraising campaigns for NGOs focused on children’s welfare in China and human trafficking in Thailand.
-Michelle serves on several committees implementing social justice programs as communities rebuild from the pandemic.
-She believes in the power of diverse voices and in 2020 helped launch the Guild’s mentorship and global outreach programs to widen the IWWG community.
+Michelle joined the Guild in 2019 with over two decades of experience in international marketing and nonprofit management.
+Previously, Michelle directed PepsiCo’s Asia advertising campaign from Hong Kong and Shanghai; and Reebok’s international marketing campaign from Boston.
+She also directed philanthropy for NGOs focused on children’s welfare in China and human trafficking in Thailand.
+In 2020, she launched the Guild’s mentorship and global outreach programs.
+These programs have published four anthologies with accompanying lesson plans.
 Michelle holds a Master’s degree in Education from Boston College and a Bachelor’s degree in Asian Studies from Harvard University.
 She speaks Mandarin, French and Spanish and is writing her first novel.
-She lives in Providence with her daughter, Lara..

 Trish Hopkinson is a poet and literary arts advocate.
 You can find her online at SelfishPoet.com and provisionally in Colorado.
 Hopkinson is co-founder and director of Rock Canyon Poets since 2014, a regional poetry group with over 50 members.
 She co-founded Provo Poetry in 2015 to feature Utah poets in Poemball vending machines with three permanent locations in Provo and Salt Lake City.
 Provo Poetry and Rock Canyon Poets have been featured on KSL, KRCL, 15 Bytes, Slug Magazine, The Daily Herald, and City Weekly among others.
 In addition, Hopkinson curates Poetry Happens, a monthly feature on KRCL’s RadioACTive.
 Her poetry has been published in several magazines and journals, including Sugar House Review, Glass Poetry Press, and The Penn Review; her third chapbook Footnote was published by Lithic Press in 2017, and her most recent e-chapbook Almost Famous was published by Yavanika Press in 2019.
 Hopkinson happily answers to labels such as atheist, feminist, and empty nester; and enjoys traveling, live music, wine tasting, and craft beer.